In the last installment of this series, I reiterated four key pillars a best-in-class product manager drives:

 0 Comments

+The article focused on aligning job descriptions to the new business system and the role the best-in-class product manager plays in ensuring the change is effectively managed.
+Next up is the process pillar.
+Read more at ProjectManagement.com.
 In The Best-in-Class Product Manager Part 1: The Policy Pillar, I defined four key pillars that a best-in-class product manager drives, as follows:

 The article focused on organization-wide, division-wide and regulatory policies and how a best-in-class product manager incorporated policies into business systems implementations.
 Next up is the people pillar.
 Read more at ProjectManagement.com.
 In my recent series, I outlined 42 questions a product manager should ensure are answered across the following software development life cycle phases: